- Bungle Bungles including helicopter flight

 Leaving El Questro, we head back onto the Gibb River Road where we’ll drive through the mighty Pentecost River to a lookout, for fantastic views of the river and the mighty Cockburn Ranges.

-We visit another art site along the way, with cuples, Wandjana figures as well as Petroglyphs (rock carvings).
+We visit another art site along the way, with cuples, Wandjana figures and Petroglyphs (rock carvings).
 This is also where the local Aboriginal people used to shelter and sharpen their spears.

 Turning onto the Kalumburu Road, we stop on the banks of the Gibb River and view a rock art site.